kranthides/floorplan-app/Readme.md

 # Future state
 ![Future State](https://user-images.githubusercontent.com/9857819/130499571-80aa3a4f-abe7-45b4-8cc2-d5e4de09b289.png)

-* Registration Service will help create the user accounts and stores them in the database.
+* User Services will help to create the users who maintains the projects and floorplans
-* Web sockets service is going to create a communication channel between a server and the user.
-And the information is going to be stored in the distributed Cache
+* Authentication Service helps to secure the services.
-* Message service will accept all the incoming messages and it can look up the user information in the distributed cache to push the message to the respective user.
+* Distributed Cache is critical to load the images/data faster/
-* We can use CDN systems like S3 to store the images/videos and other attachments
+* Pubsub/rabbitmq queues are helpful to handle the messages asynchronously.

 # Tech Debt
 * Authentication and Autherization